patons02/pd-anonymiser/BLOG-POST-1_MCP_FEATURE.md

 ## 5. MCP: A Reference Implementation

-The [MCP (Master Control Program)](https://github.com/patons02/pd-anonymiser) is an open-source orchestration layer implementing the above pattern.
+The [MCP (Master Control Protocol) implementation](https://github.com/patons02/pd-anonymiser) is an open-source orchestration layer implementing the above pattern.
 Built using FastAPI, Docker, and Python-native privacy tools, it allows you to:

 - Anonymise PDF/DOCX/JSON data before LLM use
 - Interact with GPT models using secure streaming APIs